 One of the best ways to arrive from Seattle is by foot ferry from the Bremerton Ferry Terminal.
 You can also arrive by crossing the Tacoma Narrows Bridge or the Hood Canal Bridge if you are arriving from the Olympic Peninsula.

-Built in 1908, The Sydney Museum was the first Masonic Temple building in Port Orchard.
+Another attraction is The Sydney Museum which was the first Masonic Temple building in Port Orchard.
 The Museum includes a general store, school, doctor's office and hardware store.
 The museum is open Tuesday through Saturday, 10:00 a.m. to 4:00 p.m. and Sunday 1 p.m. to 4 p.m.

 Port Orchard also offers veterans memorials and museums, state and county parks, scenic drives, walking trails and paths, shopping, and activities such as bowling and movie theaters.